EOLab-HSRW/Data_Logger/README.md

 Thats the maximum amount of entrys we can get into our EEPROM if we divide the Meta Data in the several Blocks.

+### EEPROM Data Reader

+A Seperate Sketch can be found in the Projectfolder.

 ### EEPROM Decoder

 After every Switch of Context or Sensor Change, the Data has to be decoded.